Search the Whole Web to quickly find what you're looking for:

 But at this stage, your body has a huge ambush up its sleeve.

-Another theory, developed to deal with not Wind-Cold but with invasion by Wind-Heat, found your body used this same defence at its Qi level - see Four Levels.
+Another theory, developed to deal not with Wind-Cold but with invasion by Wind-Heat, found that your body used this same defence at its Qi level – see Four Levels.

 Ideally, your body stops the invasion in its tracks at the outermost, or most Yang, level.
 Read more about that here.